uktrade/dnb-service/README.md

 The admin section is protected by the DIT's internal SSO application.
 To run a local development environment with admin access you can either request a set of UAT SSO credentials from the webops team, or check out the staff-sso github repository and run the application locally.
-See https://www.github.com/uktrade/staff-sso for more details.
+See <https://www.github.com/uktrade/staff-sso> for more details.

 ## Swagger Documentation

-Once the app is running using docker compose up, you will be able to visit http://localhost:9000/api/swagger/ to see a documentation for the endpoints.
+Once the app is running, you will be able to visit <http://localhost:9000/api/swagger/> to see documentation for the endpoints.